Mil Mi-42: Design and development

 Starting in 1985 a further development along the lines of the Mil Mi-40 was sought which would provide higher performance in the "Aerial Infantry Fighting Vehicle" category.

 Primary roles included landing troops, providing rapid redeployment, escort, close air support and tactical strikes.
 Its secondary roles would include transport of equipment, medivac, SAR/CSAR, reconnaissance and communications.
 Requirements specified day, night and all weather capability as well as diverse operating conditions.
-In addition the craft was to run on standard diesel fuel, be easy to maintain and simple to pilot.
+In addition, the craft was to run on standard diesel fuel, to be easy to maintain and simple to pilot.

 A vectoring NOTAR system would replace the tail rotor.
 It was hoped that this would be more durable and increase safety of people working in the vicinity of the tail.
 Finally, it was planned that, as the aircraft picked up speed and aerodynamic forces began to have a stabilising effect, the vectoring system would angle the NOTAR nozzle so that it faced straight backward – hopefully allowing the Mi-42 to achieve its required top speed of 380–400 km/h.

 The design was intended to be heavily armoured and carry a mobile forward firing cannon and four hardpoints (equivalent armament to the Mil Mi-28 gunship).

 As a result of the complex requirements (essentially those of a truck, transport helicopter, attack helicopter and strike aircraft combined) the design continuously took on increasing complexity and weight.
 Attempts were made to improve the powerplant and replace the NOTAR system with a series of powered fans.
-In the end it was Mil that concluded that the specifications were impossible to meet.
+In the end, it was Mil that concluded that the specifications were impossible to meet.
 The design reached the mock-up stage but apparently ceased toward the end of the 1980s, although attempts were made in the 1990s to restart a less ambitious design based on the Mil Mi-40.